QuantEcon/lecture-source-py/source/rst/rational_expectations.rst

 Describe an iterative algorithm that uses the program that you wrote for exercise 1 to compute a rational expectations equilibrium.

-(You are not being asked actually to use the algorithm you are suggesting).
+(You are not being asked actually to use the algorithm you are suggesting)